KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 When I found out he was visiting again to do a townhall, I had to attend.

 I saw the Queen of England in-person a few times.
 Jamie Dimon might be the second-most influential person I've ever seen.
-He was exactly the same as he is online and on TV.
+He was exactly the same as he is on TV.

 I arrived at 11:30 am and had 40 people waiting in line in front of me.
 I got a pretty good seat!